shilohai1/voidr.health/src/blogs/01-ozempic-for-weight-loss.md

 - **Behavioral support**
 - **Long-term follow-up**

-And increasingly, **AI tools** like Voidr Health can supercharge patient monitoring, symptom tracking, and adherence.
+And increasingly, **AI tools** like Voidr Health can contribute in patient monitoring, symptom tracking, and adherence.

-Always speak with your healthcare provider before starting any weight loss medication.
+Always consult with your physician before starting any weight loss medication.

 👉 **Want to track your GLP-1 journey smarter?
 Try Voidr Health today.**